graphql-python/graphql-server/docs/aiohttp.md

 ### Supported options for GraphQLView

- * `schema`: The `GraphQLSchema` object that you want the view to execute when it gets a valid request.
+ * `schema`: The GraphQL schema object that you want the view to execute when it gets a valid request.
+Accepts either an object of type `GraphQLSchema` from `graphql-core` or `Schema` from `graphene`.
+For Graphene v3, passing either `schema: graphene.Schema` or `schema.graphql_schema` is allowed.
  * `context`: A value to pass as the `context_value` to graphql `execute` function.
 By default is set to `dict` with request object at key `request`.
  * `root_value`: The `root_value` you want to provide to graphql `execute`.
  * `pretty`: Whether or not you want the response to be pretty printed JSON.